 We mentioned giveaways before.
-You can get together with your author pals and give away a book bundle on Goodreads.Those who don’t win the giveaway will still have your book on their ‘to-read’ list, which often converts to sales.
+You can get together with your author pals and give away a book bundle on Goodreads.Those who don’t win the giveaway will still have your title on their ‘to-read’ list, which often converts to sales.

 Running a promotion